7 min

 Product

 When you ship directly to patients, you're no longer moving pallets.
 You're moving individual units to thousands of addresses - which means you suddenly have the responsibilities of a retailer.
+You become accountable for unit-level inventory, product recalls, and patient-facing returns.
+Whether you decide to hire third-party logistics partners (3PL) or handle them yourself, make sure you consider each aspect and leverage our downloadable checklist as guidance.

 Sharpest watch out